 Our privacy statement takes into account several legal instruments, including:

-- the General Data Protection Regulation 2016
+- The UK General Data Protection Regulation 2021

-- the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by The Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011
+- The Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by The Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011

-- Directive 2009/136/EC of 25 November 2009 (“The European Union Cookie Directive”)
+- Directive 2009/136/EC of 25 November 2009 (“The European Union Cookie Directive”).

 Our privacy statement also takes into account internal staff policies, including: